-The Department of Earth, Atmospheric, and Planetary Sciences is dedicated to the scientific study of a myriad of spatial and temporal scales of physical, chemical, and dynamical processes that range from such seemingly diverse topics as plate tectonics to asteroid impacts to tornadoes.
+The faculty and students of the Department of Earth, Atmospheric, and Planetary Sciences are dedicated to the study of a myriad of physical and chemical processes over various spatial and temporal scales that range from diverse topics as plate tectonics to asteroid impacts to tornadoes.

 Department Head and Professor